WSKazuki/WSKazuki/README.md

 # 👋 Hi, I'm Husam Abu Ghanima

-I am Originally from Israel, I moved to Italy 3 years ago to study **Computer Science** at the University of Florence.
+I am originally from Israel, I moved to Italy 3 years ago to study **Computer Science** at the University of Florence.
 🌍 I speak **4 languages**: Arabic (native), Hebrew, English, and Italian.
 🔐 I’m passionate about **Cybersecurity** and building projects that explore systems, security, and programming.